halcyonseeker/leibowitz/README.md

       `[`, `]`) in file names specially; figure out how to work around this!
 This results in two different errors when calling `index`:
   - When such a file is in a directory that is being indexed we get ENOENT re-thrown up from `index-worker` in `index` (the error-handling currently truncates stack traces), I think this is caused by pathname/namestring conversion causes extra backslashes to be inserted at some point.
-      - And when indexing it directly we get a type error "SB-IMPL::PATTERN is not of type VECTOR" from an `aref` call in `library-path-indexable-p`, I gather this is because pathname patterns are formed differently.
+  - And when indexing it directly we get a type error `SB-IMPL::PATTERN is not of type VECTOR` from an `aref` call in `library-path-indexable-p`, I gather this is because pathname patterns are formed differently.
 - [ ] The library methods `list-data`, `list-tags`, and `query` should have a `:filter` argument for specifying a function with which to process the output; if used carefully this could also be used